tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_14/2020-12-08-item-5-vaccine-science-by-press-release.md

 word_count: 2,078
 ---

-AstraZeneca kind of messed up their virus announcement.
+AstraZeneca kind of messed up its virus announcement.

 It got one of either 62%, 90% or 70% efficacy.
-They made a mistake with the dosing of a small number of trial participants and then found that there was a better result in that group.
-Generally with clinical trials a protocol is pre-regsitred and results are reported against that.
+After a mistake with the dosing of a small number of trial participants, scientists found there was a better result in that group.
+Generally with clinical trials a protocol is pre-registered and results are reported against that.
 Any 'findings' outside of that protocol should be taken with a large pinch of salt.

 AZ only registered one dosage regimen.
-Th problem with they type of subgroup analysis that they have done here is that there are many way it can result in spurious results.
-If you analyse enough subgroups eventually you will fins one where the drug worked better just due to chance.
-This is OK, and you can control for this, but the results are only valid once they have been confimenbrf thought further trials.
+The problem with the type of subgroup analysis here is that there are many ways in which it can result in spurious results.
+If you analyse enough subgroups eventually you will find one where the drug worked better simply due to chance.
+This is OK - you can control for this - but the results are only valid once they have been confirmed thought further trials.

 Maybe we shouldn't do science by press release.